pauldennis2/TextQuest/JsonApiDoc.md

 Triggers (all Optional)
 * onPickup - a trigger for an event to happen when the item is picked up (looted) by the player.
+* onDrop - a trigger to happen when the item is dropped by the player

 There's not a lot you can currently do with items.
 We'll work on this!